cojeyambao0601/sap-hana-cookbook/README.md

 ===============
 The LWRP which are incuded with this cookbook are wrapping different hana client utilities.
 This is very useful when you need to automate different hana related tasks with chef automation.
 Operations like schema creation, execution of sql commands or files with sql commands and various hana repository operations are supported.
 You can use any provided resource on any machine where you are using the hana client recipe (install-client).

-### hanadb\_hdbsql
+### hana\_hdbsql

 #### Description

-Applications or other cookbooks can use the hanadb\_hdbsql resource to run sql commands or execute a list of commands from a .sql file.
+Applications or other cookbooks can use the hana\_hdbsql resource to run sql commands or execute a list of commands from a .sql file.

 #### Usage

-To use hanadb_runsql command, you must specify the following parameters:
+To use hana_runsql command, you must specify the following parameters:
 * sql_command or sql_file_path
    - sql_command - a single command to run
    - sql_file_path - full path to .sql file which may contain multiple commands / sql statements